invent-framework/docs/docs/design.md

 To help orientate folks contributing to _Invent_, we've created a small group of personas to illustrate the diversity of "beginner" coders we hope to help with our project.
+These personas help us empathise with folks creating things with _Invent_.
+They all have names, backgrounds, and certain needs, but they also deliberately embody an archetype (learner, educator, enthusiast etc...).

-Each persona has four sections:
+In addition to a name, cultural context and associated archetype, each persona has four sections:

 1. an introduction that explains who they are,
-2. a description of how they're using the _Invent_ framework,
+2. a description of how they're creating with the _Invent_ framework,
-3. any mitigating circumstances about their use of _Invent_, and,
+3. any mitigating circumstances about their engagement with _Invent_, and,
 4. a list of _Invent_related features/capabilities they need.

 The persona images were made via a stable diffusion based tool for generating faces. _These people do not actually exist_!

-### Alejando 🇲🇽
+### Alejando 🇲🇽(Learner)
 ![](/assets/img/persona_alejandro.png)

 Alejandro is 12 years old, lives in Mexico and is learning how to code in his